envycontent/haiku-user-manual/content/change-the-slide-on-the-homepage.rst

 #.
 Title - this forms the text on your slide.
 #.
 Click **Browse** and upload the image from your computer.
 The image should be 760px x 389px.
 The slideshow currently crops the bottom of the images slightly.
 #.
-Enter copyright information.
+Copyright information.
 #.
-Enter the web address of the page you would like the slide to link to.
+Web address of the page you would like the slide to link to.
 #.
 Click **Save**.

 Add slide to the homepage